nicolas-ivanov/Seq2Seq_Upgrade_TensorFlow/README.md

-##Different RNN Layers on Multiple GPU's
+##Different RNN Layers on Multiple GPU's -- Working

 To call in GRU for gpu 0, simply call in the class